-Durvalumab is an immunotherapy treatment for bladder cancer.
+Durvalumab is an immunotherapy treatment for bladder cancer and lung cancer.
 It is marketed under the brand name Imfinzi and manufactured by AstraZeneca.
-Durvalumab helps the immune system fight cancer, and clinical trials are testing it on a variety of cancers including mesothelioma.
+Durvalumab helps the immune system fight cancer, and clinical trials are testing it on a variety of diseases, including mesothelioma.

 Durvalumab was approved by the U.S. Food and Drug Administration (FDA) in May 2017 to treat late-stage bladder cancer.
-It is approved specifically to treat a form of bladder cancer called urothelial carcinoma that cannot be removed by surgery and has recurred after chemotherapy.
+It is approved specifically to treat a form of bladder cancer called urothelial carcinoma when it cannot be removed by surgery and has recurred after chemotherapy.

 Clinical trials have tested the drug on patients with mesothelioma, lung cancer, melanoma, pancreatic cancer, gastric cancer, head and neck cancer, esophageal cancer, lymphoma, myelodysplastic syndrome and solid tumors.

 The best results in these trials occurred in lung cancer patients.

 A phase III clinical trial of durvalumab for stage 3 lung cancer patients reported the drug stopped tumor growth for an average of 11 months.
 Some patients showed no new tumor growth after chemotherapy and radiation therapy.

 In July 2017, the FDA designated durvalumab as a breakthrough therapy, which expedites the development and review of the drug.
 In February 2018, the FDA approved Durvalumab for lung cancer treatment.

 Promising results in lung cancer patients led to clinical trials testing durvalumab in the mesothelioma population.